UBC-iGEM/internal-wiki-2023-24/src/dry-lab/software/index.md

   - This detail should be hidden from the user in a real world use case
 - selection of different encoding/decoding/ECC algorithms to use on input data

-## Goals and non-goals
-For our MVP, our software platform must be able to:
-- encode and decode a binary input
-- recover a sequence with 30% error
-- provide a graphic user interface

-To complete the requirements for E-DBTL cycle:
-- in silico simulation, which computes fault simulation of DNA sequences (called ChaosDNA) so we can test our various algorithms
+## DBTL Cycles
+### Iteration 1
+Implement a barebones pipeline, and see how much error can be tolerated in 100 nucleotide long DNA sequences with in silico testing.

-### Backend
+#### Backend
 Goal: [Encoding](encoding.md) (given an existing file, convert that file into sequence(s) of nucleotides):
 1. Primer generation
 2. Sequence generation